-Baltimore is the capital of Maryland and is just twenty minutes from Washington, Baltimore is rated by Bigger Pockets and RealtyTrac as the number 1 grossing rental market in the entire nation.Baltimore is the 4th largest “commuter hub” in the US, over 900,000 people commute into Baltimore every day from the Baltimore suburbs and a further 200,000 commute into Baltimore from Washington, DC and Virginia.
+Baltimore is the capital of Maryland and is just forty-five minutes from Washington, Baltimore is rated by Bigger Pockets and RealtyTrac as the number 1 grossing rental market in the entire nation.Baltimore is the 4th largest “commuter hub” in the US, over 900,000 people commute into Baltimore every day from the Baltimore suburbs and a further 200,000 commute into Baltimore from Washington, DC and Virginia.

 Baltimore’s millenial population has grown 16% in the last 5 years and over 2.7 million people reside in the region making it the 20th largest metro in the country.
 Baltimore has one of the best economies in the US, the median salary for employees is $70,000 major corporations such as Under Armour, Morgan Stanley, T. Rowe Price, Pepco, Johns Hopkins Hospital contribute to these salaries.